 How to Fix Short Staffing in Nursing

 The reports surrounding the problem of short staffing in nursing are troubling.
-Dr. Peter Buerhaus, a nurse and healthcare economist, predicts the crisis will have a devastating effect on the health of the nation, the durability of healthcare systems, and the future of the nursing labor force if it isn’t properly addressed.
+In a 2024 survey, IntelyCare’s Nursing Trends Report predicted the crisis will have a devastating effect on patient safety and the future of the nursing labor force if the current crisis isn’t properly addressed.

-So, how does a healthcare organization tackle this multifaceted, complex issue?
-We’ll help you answer this critical question by reviewing the impact of nurse staffing on patient care, assessing nursing supply and demand, hearing what nurses say about the crisis, and then offering solutions to short staffing in nursing.
+How can healthcare organizations tackle this multifaceted and complex issue?
+We’ll help you start to answer this critical question by reviewing the impact of nurse staffing on patient care, assessing nursing supply and demand, hearing what nurses say about the crisis, and exploring some proposed solutions to short staffing in nursing.

 Impact of Nurse Staffing on Patient Care